srlopez/PhoenixTest/README.md

 Enjoy.

 There is an interesting job to organize the specific js code for each view.
+Also there are local (just in a template) channel for chat, and a global channel for .. what ever you want from any template.

 To start your Phoenix server: